Davewalsh3/Global_Warming/readme.md

 I used the following [Page](https://whatsyourimpact.org/) to get my `paragraphs` and some facts about global warming.

 The data sets were taken from [Kaggle.com](https://www.kaggle.com/) and dived into different data sets to use it for different graphs.

+## Code Editor

+This project was intially built with [Amazon Cloud 9](https://aws.amazon.com/cloud9/) but after experiencing some problems with the IDE I researched more about different code editors and finally settled with the [VS Code](https://code.visualstudio.com/) because of it's reliability and simplicity.